 Together, these CUBs and CABs create our trauma self.
-We attach to this image.
+We attach to this self-image.
+And then hold on to it for dear life should it ever be “threatened” with an actual experience of love.
 These beliefs and compensations, along with our defence structures, create our reality.
 We confuse this sliver of reality with Reality itself.

 I remember when this belief surfaced in the context of a therapy session.
 I was lying in a fetal position suffering in a way I didn’t have words for (because when it was originally happening, I was pre-verbal).
 Suddenly, I opened my eyes and looked at my therapist and declared, “I am not bad”!
 It was a protest that was arising in this space because I felt safe enough in the arms of my therapist.
 And then came the grief of realizing that I must have unconsciously believed that I was bad.
 I had to be taught this.
 We aren’t born into the world feeling like we are bad.

-In other words, it’s a memory.
+This is a memory.
 But we love the memory, in a fucked up way.
 It feel like us, so familiar, even strangely comforting in the way it confirms my beliefs about reality.
 It feels so true to us in the moment.
 The feeling of being unloveable is the very definition of who I am when I am in a memory.
 What’s more, the world really is a pretty shitty place.
 I can trot out dozens of world crises to legitimatize my hopelessness.
 What’s the point of living anyway?
 We may check ourselves into a hospitable.
-This is a way of regressing in the hope that we will finally be taken care of in a way that didn’t happen when we were an infant, toddler or young child.
+This is a way of regressing in the hope that we will finally receive the care we missed as a little one.

 This is also why we don’t actually want what we say we want.
 We might say we want to be loved, but when somebody throws a lavish birthday party for us, we cannot take in the beautiful stories that are being told about us or all the love in people’s hearts for us.
 We listen, but it doesn’t register.
 We may feel like running away.
 It raises anxiety.
 To take it all in would mean disrupting the narrative of our trauma self.
 Any disruption means feeling what we suffered when we really were helpless along with the grief of having our hearts broken by those charged with loving us.
 And remember, when we children, we were literally helpless to solve the situation.
 We were truly stuck.
 We aren’t any longer as adults, but part of being in a memory means that we summon this sense of helplessness as well.